 American Express will not cover a car rental of more than 30 days.
 Visa is usually 15 days.
 Depending on the card, MasterCard ranges from 15 to 31 days.
 Some credit cards don’t provide international coverage.
 For example, Visa excludes Ireland, Israel and Jamaica.

-Almost without exception, a credit card provides “secondary” coverage.
-If you get into an accident or something happens to the rental car, your credit card issuer is going to insist you first run any claims through your personal insurance.
+Check to see if your credit card provides “primary” or “secondary” coverage.
+With secondary, if you get into an accident or something happens to the rental car, your credit card issuer is going to insist you first run any claims through your personal insurance.
 Only then will it kick in and pick up the “extras.”

 The biggest selling point?
 Coverage is primary.
 That means if anything happens to your rental car, you don’t have to file a claim with your personal insurance company, pay any deductible or risk having your premiums increase.